SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: In-the-Wild Evaluation

 \subsubsection{Identify Hotspot Functions}

 Since a performance test typically only covers a small set of functions that need to be optimized, we first identify the hotspot functions for each test case.
-We used \code{perf}~\cite{perf} and \code{gcov}~\cite{gcov} to profile the execution of the performance test.
-Based on the profiling result, we then identified all functions whose execution time accounted for more than 0.1\% of the total runtime as hotspot functions in the performance tests.
+We profile the execution of the performance test: for C/C++ projects, we use \code{perf}~\cite{perf} and \code{gcov}~\cite{gcov}; for Python projects, we use cProfile~\cite{python_profilers} and line\_profiler~\cite{lineprofiler}.
+Based on the profiling result, we then identify all functions whose execution time accounted for more than 0.1\% of the total runtime as hotspot functions in the performance tests.
 Only these functions are targets for subsequent optimization.